Capital Gazette shooting suspect barricaded door, preventing staffers from escaping rampage

 Altomare said authorities were not searching for any other suspects in connection with the shooting and said they had no reason to believe that anyone else was involved.
 Police obtained a search warrant at the suspect’s apartment and found evidence that showed the “origination of planning.”
 Altomare said he believed the attack was planned.
 He said investigators did not find a written manifesto in the residence.

-Altomare said investigators were able to identify the suspect using quickly with help of facial recognition technology from the Maryland Image Repository System.
-The chief refused to say the suspect’s name, refusing to give him the satisfaction of identifying him by name.
+Altomare said investigators were able to identify the suspect using facial recognition technology from the Maryland Image Repository System.

-The chief said the Capital Gazette declined to press charges against Ramos over social media threat he made against the newspaper in 2013.
-Further details were not immediately available.

-Altomare said some 300 law enforcement officers from different agencies were on the scene that day to help capture the suspect who was found hiding under a desk at the officer.

 The Associated Press contributed to this report.